mazen-gamdou/mazen-gamdou/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm a final-year engineering student at CY Tech and currently an apprentice at Société Générale.
-With a strong passion for data analysis and data manipulation, I am eager to leverage my skills in real-world applications.<br><br>🔍 Career Goals: I am actively seeking opportunities as a Data Engineer, Data Analyst, or Back-End Python Developer.
+With a strong passion for data analysis and data manipulation, I am eager to leverage my skills in real-world applications.

 ## 🌐 Socials: